jes/ricochet-group/README.md

 Basic functionality is working.

 Still required for "launch" (i.e. convenient to install and run a public group):
- - automatically connect to known peers at startup
  - easy first-run experience & documentation about how to set it up
  - kicking/banning
  - why doesn't the instance on my laptop work?